NocTech/Backup-To-Zip-PowerShell/README.md

 # Backup-To-Zip-PowerShell
-Backup a folder with its subdirectories to a zip file.
+Backup a folder with its subdirectories to a zip file using PowerShell.